 On October 17, 2017, the SEC filed civil charges against each of Rio Tinto PLC, Tom Albanese and the former CFO of Rio Tinto PLC, alleging, among other things, violations of the anti-fraud, reporting, books and records and internal control provisions of U.S. federal securities laws in connection with conduct at Rio Tinto PLC and certain of its subsidiaries while Mr. Albanese was the CEO of Rio Tinto PLC and prior to his becoming a director of the Company.
-On March 2, 2018, the Australian Securities and Investments Commission ("ASIC") commenced civil proceedings in the Federal Court of Australia against each of Rio Tinto Limited, Tom Albanese and the former CFO of Rio Tinto Limited relating to statements which ASIC alleged were misleading contained in the annual report of Rio Tinto Limited for 2011.
-On May 1, 2018, ASIC expanded the proceedings commenced on March 2, 2018 in the Federal Court of Australia.
+On March 2, 2018, the Australian Securities and Investments Commission ("ASIC") commenced civil proceedings in the federal Court of Australia against each of Rio Tinto Limited, Tom Albanese and the former CFO of Rio Tinto Limited relating to statements which ASIC alleged were misleading contained in the annual report of Rio Tinto Limited for 2011.
+On May 1, 2018, ASIC expanded the proceedings commenced on March 2, 2018, in the Federal Court of Australia.
 The expanded proceedings related to Rio Tinto Limited's alleged failure to recognize an impairment of a wholly owned subsidiary, Rio Tinto Coal Mozambique in its 2012 Interim Financial Statements.
 On February 28, 2022, ASIC amended the proceedings, dropping all of its claims for relief against Mr. Albanese and the former CFO.
 On March 7, 2022, the Federal Court of Australia entered an order that, among other things, dismissed the proceedings in their entirety against Mr. Albanese and the former CFO.
 There were no findings of liability or contraventions on the part of Mr. Albanese (or the former CFO).
 The ASIC proceedings are concluded.
-The Corporation is aware of the SEC allegations and will continue to monitor the progress of the situation.
+On November 20, 2023, final judgements were entered as to Rio Tinto plc, Rio Tinto Limited, and Mr. Albanese based on the consents of Rio Tinto plc, Rio Tinto Limited, and Mr. Albanese and without admitting or denying the SEC's allegations.
+The final judgement regarding Rio Tinto plc and Rio Tinto Limited permanently restrains and enjoins those companies from violating Sections 13(a) and 13(b)(2)(A) of the U.S. Securities Act and Rules 12b-20 and 13a 16 thereunder and orders the payment of a civil penalty of \$28 million.
+The final judgement regarding Mr. Albanese permanently restrains and enjoins him from violating Section 13(b)(5) of the U.S. Securities Act and Rule 13b2-1 thereunder and orders the payment of a civil penalty of \$50,000.
+The SEC's civil charges alleging violations of the anti-fraud provisions were dismissed.
+The civil charges against the former CFO remain pending.